bowlarbear/yeti-2.0/README.md

 Press enter and wait for it to finish.
 You may see a dpkg error in the terminal after installing Brasero but this can safely be ignored.

 Note: The authenticity of the Brasero software is automatically checked by Ubuntu's apt package manager.
-Brasero is needed so we can make backups of our keys and burn them to M-Discs.
+Brasero is needed so we can make backups of our keys and burn them to DVDs.

 ## Step A7: [\*offline computer\*] Disable Networking